 Fundamentally, it’s possible to use this Android app to fake your IP address, secure public WiFi connections, access geo-blocked websites, stream videos, play geo-restricted games, and you may also try to bypass the Netflix detection to watch your favorite TV shows.
 While this list may seem totally fine for you, please keep in mind that you may have issues with speed depending on your location.
 This is why the 7-day free trial is a great plus.

 If you are concerned about your anonymity or someone who cares about privacy as a basic civil right, we do not recommend Avast VPN.

 If you are concerned about your anonymity as a political/environmental activist, a hacker, or someone who cares about privacy as a basic civil right, we do not recommend Avast VPN.
 But don’t you feel sad.
-We have a rank list for you if you are looking for the best VPN for Android.
+Check out our best VPN for Android list.